choldgraf/choldgraf.github.io/content/2019/automating-jb.md

 ## The general set of steps involved

-I decided to start with the simplest possible Jupyter Book configuration: to have a single folder with a collection of content inside.
+We'll start with the simplest possible Jupyter Book configuration: to have a single folder with a collection of content inside.
 The folder looks like this: